codex-protocol/api-docs/source/includes/authentication.md

 Property   | Description
 ---------- | -------------------------------------------------------------------
 name       | The name of the application.
-This will be shown in the Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email      | The application developer’s email address.
+This will be shown in The Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email      | The application developer’s email address.
 This will be used to communicate any breaking API changes or development updates. webhookUrl | For example, `https://your-api.example.com/codex-webhook`.
 Since blockchain transactions are asynchronous, this `webhookUrl` will be used to inform your application that an event has occurred, for example when your Codex Records have been created.
 See [webhooks](#webhooks) for details.